by Steven D. Johnson

 Figure 2 - After just one pass with the Festool,

 I purchased with the CT 36, connected the tubes and the hose, and went

 over the floor...once.
 Another wipe of the hand showed almost no dust left.
 I have learned many

 lessons in the "unhandy" house, but this will be my most important "teachable moment."
 The results

 of even a "tier two" job will be better when done with a "tier one" tool.
 In other words, I was

 making my life more difficult by "saving" a top tier tool for more delicate work.

-In a previous article wherein we looked at the future of
+In a previous article wherein we looked at

-woodworking, we discussed tool design
+, we discussed tool design

 and manufacturing, and the perceived need by manufacturers to hit a certain price point, and how the